knowdigital/govuk-design-history/app/posts/2021-02-05-Smart-answers-guidance-v1.md

       img: { src: "1.png" }
     },  {
       text: "Choose to see personalised guidance or see everything",
+      caption: "Offer the choice to see everything, often users will worry that they are missing something otherwise ",
       img: { src: "2.png" }
     }, {
       text: "Career stage",